The Route 97 Corridor — Columbia Cascades of Route 97, USA and Canada

-Rural communities and down home hospitality await as you cruise the Interior Cascades Corridor of Route 97.
+Rural communities and down home hospitality await as you cruise the Columbia Cascades Corridor of Route 97.
 Follow the Columbia River through Okanogan, Douglas, and Chelan counties of North Central Washington.
 The green pastures and orchards of the valley floor combine with the rugged cliffs and glacial features for picture perfect vistas.

 As soon as you cross the border you’re in Okanogan County and your first town is Oroville, WA.
 Located four miles south of the Canadian border, it was originally named Oro, as it was surrounded by gold mines.
 Gold panning and gold dredging still goes on today.